webcomics/dosage/doc/web/content/comics/WebDesignerCOTW.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>The content revolves around web design, blogging and funny situations that we encounter in our daily lives as designers and this week we focus on Christmas.
-These great cartoons are created by Jerry King, an award-winning cartoonist who’s one of the most published, prolific and versatile cartoonists in the world today.</td>
+These great cartoons are created by Jerry King, an award-winning cartoonist whoâs one of the most published, prolific and versatile cartoonists in the world today.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://www.webdesignerdepot.com/">http://www.webdesignerdepot.com/</a></td>